Souey on his way out

 2013 – Future reds loanee Victor Moses played in Nigeria’s 1-1 draw with Zambia in South Africa.

-2008 - Momo Sissoko won his final cap as a red as Mali held Nigeria to a goalless draw in a MTN Africa Cup of Nations group game in Ghana.
+2008 - Momo Sissoko won his final cap as a red as Mali held Nigeria to a goalless draw in an Africa Cup of Nations group game in Ghana, with future red Kolo Touré playing as Ivory Coast beat Benin 4-1.

 2004 - Ex-red Titi Camara netted as Guinea beat DR Congo 2-1 in their Africa Cup of Nations opener in Tunis.
 On the same day, ex-red Rigobert Song skippered Cameroon as they were held 1-1 by Algeria in Sfax, winning his fiftieth cap.

-2002 - Song also represented his country in the previous tournament as they beat the Ivory Coast 1-0 in Mali.
+2002 - Song captained his country in the previous tournament as they beat the Ivory Coast 1-0 in Mali, with future red Kolo Touré on the losing side.

 Harry on target